Smooth Restart Principle

 $worker = new Worker('http://0.0.0.0:1234');

-require_once __DIR__ . '/your/path/MessageHandler.php'; // The file directly loaded in the startup script does not support hot updates
+require_once __DIR__ . '/your/path/MessageHandler.php'; // Files loaded directly in the startup script do not support hot updates

 $messageHandler = new MessageHandler();